bparanj/crystal/electronics/components/zener-diode.md

 - Use grid snap for alignment
 - Verify footprints before ordering

-Would you like me to explain any of these steps in more detail?

 A Zener diode is a special type of semiconductor diode designed to operate in reverse breakdown mode.
 Here are its key characteristics and uses:

 1. Reverse breakdown: Unlike regular diodes, Zener diodes are designed to conduct current when reverse-biased above a specific voltage.